StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 - `InputPose.LAim` — The left hand/controller aim pose.
 This points forward from the hand like a laser pointer, useful for UI interaction at a distance.
 - `InputPose.LDetached` — The left pose of a "detached controller", when the user has both hands and controllers active in the scene.
 - `InputPose.LGrip` — The left hand/controller grip pose, centered in the hand where you'd hold something like a sword hilt or a tool handle.
-- `InputPose.LPalm` — The left hand/controller palm pose, located at the surface of the palm facing outward.
-This uses the palm pose OpenXR extension when available, and falls back to an approximation when it's not.
+- `InputPose.LPalm` — The left hand/controller palm pose, located at the surface of the palm.
+Forward points along the fingers and Up toward the thumb, with X+ into the palm on the right hand, and out of the palm on the left.
+This is the controller's palm orientation, which faces along the fingers rather than out from the palm.
+Uses the palm pose OpenXR extension when available, and falls back to an approximation when it's not.
+- `InputPose.LPinch` — The left pinch pose, located between the tips of the thumb and index finger.
+This is provided by hand interaction systems such as the OpenXR hand interaction extension, and may be present even when full articulated hand tracking is not.
+- `InputPose.LPoke` — The left poke pose, located at the tip of the index finger.
+This is provided by hand interaction systems such as the OpenXR hand interaction extension, and may be present even when full articulated hand tracking is not.
 - `InputPose.Max` — Total number of input pose types.
 - `InputPose.RAim` — The right hand/controller aim pose.
 This points forward from the hand like a laser pointer, useful for UI interaction at a distance.
 - `InputPose.RDetached` — The right pose of a "detached controller", when the user has both hands and controllers active in the scene.
 - `InputPose.RGrip` — The right hand/controller grip pose, centered in the hand where you'd hold something like a sword hilt or a tool handle.
-- `InputPose.RPalm` — The right hand/controller palm pose, located at the surface of the palm facing outward.
-This uses the palm pose OpenXR extension when available, and falls back to an approximation when it's not.
+- `InputPose.RPalm` — The right hand/controller palm pose, located at the surface of the palm.
+Forward points along the fingers and Up toward the thumb, with X+ into the palm on the right hand, and out of the palm on the left.
+This is the controller's palm orientation, which faces along the fingers rather than out from the palm.
+Uses the palm pose OpenXR extension when available, and falls back to an approximation when it's not.
+- `InputPose.RPinch` — The right pinch pose, located between the tips of the thumb and index finger.
+This is provided by hand interaction systems such as the OpenXR hand interaction extension, and may be present even when full articulated hand tracking is not.
+- `InputPose.RPoke` — The right poke pose, located at the tip of the index finger.
+This is provided by hand interaction systems such as the OpenXR hand interaction extension, and may be present even when full articulated hand tracking is not.

 ## enum InputSource